cmsflash/efficient-attention/README.md

-# Factorized Attention
+# Decomposed Attention

-An implementation of the factorized attention block.
+An implementation of the decomposed attention (DA) module.